 All Chinese Social Media apps offer compelling tools to brands that become available once you registered for a business account.
 Each app has its own set of requirements and we strongly suggest you collaborate with a local partner to simplify and accelerate the process.
 This should be the first step you take when looking at promoting your company on Chinese social media.

 All of the Chinese social media apps mentioned require no more than you sign up for a business account to start using their paid advertising tools.
 The only exception is WeChat where you also need to commit a minimum investment for advertising on the platform.
 The minimum will depend on the ad option you want.
-The Moments adoption is the most expensive one but guarantees high visibility for your brand.

 One other area that needs a mention is the kind of content and products you can advertise.
 The Chinese government allows foreign brands to advertise in the country.
 However, there are many products that when advertised or mentioned on social media can lead to heavy penalties and censors.

 Here are some of the products and keywords you should not include in your social media content in China: